 The ratio of wet to dry ingredients will yield a thin batter, somewhere between the consistency of half and half and heavy cream.
 The liquids create the steam needed to make the batter rise, puff, and form the popover’s characteristically hollow center.

-When filling with cheeses, especially softer varieties like the goat cheese used in this recipe, placing the popover pan on a lined baking sheet is essential.
+- When filling with cheeses, especially softer varieties like the goat cheese used in this popovers recipe, placing the pan on a lined baking sheet is essential.
 As the batter rises, it’s inevitable that a bit of the cheese will bubble out.

 (Note: in terms of shape, plain popovers will tend to crown a bit more in the center than filled, goat cheese popovers, as the batter naturally balloons around the filling.)

 Do I Need a Popover Pan?
-Muffin Tin Popovers
+Making Muffin Tin Popovers

 If you don’t have a popover pan (I’ve used a 12-cup mini popover pan here), a standard muffin tin also works well.
 Popover pans have deeper, straight walls, which will encourage a higher rise.
 Though they will be shorter and a bit wider, rolls baked in a muffin tin are still delicious!